 As an academy we make the best use of our skills, expertise and experience with regards to the community.
 Some examples of this are:

-- Raising money for local, national and international charities. - Providing community space for local organisations to use, such as the school nurses to promote health a.
-Key performance indicators
+Raising money for local, national and international charities.

-Strategic report
+Providing community space for local organisations to use, such as the school nurses to promote health Strategic report

 Achievements and performance